-In the meantime Whistler continued to work on the Peacock Room, now determined to immortalise the quarrel with his patron in his very home, as he wrote to Leyland, 'so that in some future dull Vassari [sic] you also may go down to posterity, like the man who paid Corregio in pennies!'
+Whistler continued to work on the Peacock Room, now determined to immortalise the quarrel with his patron in his very home, as he wrote to Leyland, 'so that in some future dull Vassari [sic] you also may go down to posterity, like the man who paid Corregio [sic] in pennies!'
 18

-Whistler spent November drawing a full-scale cartoon for the large panel in white chalk and black wash (Cartoon of rich and poor Peacocks [M.0584]).
-It was pricked for transfer, following the academic methods of mural painting he had learned from Albert Joseph Moore (1841-1893).
-The mural was then painted with two shades of gold and silver used to highlight and distinguish details.
-21 Alan S. Cole noted progress in his diary; the 'superb' Golden Peacocks were completed by 4 December.
-22 Several friends helped Whistler with the completion of the design: the Greaves brothers helped Whistler to lay on the gold, 23 and Louise Jopling (1843-1933) remembered adding some touches.
-24 By 15 December Whistler was thinking about cutting off Jeckyll's pendant lamps.
-25
+Meanwhile, Alan S. Cole noted progress in his diary; the 'superb' Golden Peacocks were completed by 4 December 1876.
+21 Several friends helped Whistler with the completion of the design: the Greaves brothers helped Whistler to lay on the gold, 22 and Louise Jopling (1843-1933) remembered adding some touches.
+23 By 15 December Whistler was thinking about cutting off Jeckyll's pendant lamps.
+24

 The first extant photograph of the Peacock Room at 49 Prince's Gate, reproduced above, may have been taken in the spring of 1877, and shows parts of F. R. Leyland's collection of blue-and-white porcelain.